Midsayap: Economy

 Characterized to have a clay type of soil that is best suited for agricultural use, most (42.03 percent) of the town's land area are devoted to agricultural production.
 The lowland areas were planted with rice and other seasonal crops while the upland areas were planted with permanent crops.
 Agricultural products of the town include rice, corn, mango, coffee, coconut, banana, vegetables and root crops.

 Aside from the thriving agriculture industry, Midsayap also boasts of its other industries such as cut flowers and ornamental plants, livestock and poultry, furnitures and decorative crafts and telecommunications.
 It is also a potential area for putting up other industries such as fruit and meat processing as well as oil palm plantation and processing.

-Strategically located, Midsayap serves as a major commercial and trading center of the province where farmers from neighboring municipalities bring their agricultural products to be sold/traded.Recently, Midsayap evolved into an industrial place in the first district of North Cotabato especially in PPALMA area (Pigcawayan, Pikit, Alamada, Libungan, Midsayap, Aleosan) and vying to be the 2nd-tier City in the province.
+Strategically located, Midsayap serves as a major commercial and trading center of the province where farmers from neighboring municipalities bring their agricultural products to be sold/traded.
+Recently, Midsayap evolved into an industrial place in the first district of North Cotabato especially in PPALMA area (Pigcawayan, Pikit, Alamada, Libungan, Midsayap, Aleosan) and vying to be the 2nd-tier City in the province.
 The prolific growth of business establishments made the town as a unique Municipality since a lot of city-based companies has already entered the town.
 The town is also adjudged as the 5th most competitive Municipality in the Philippines and Rank 1 in entire Mindanao in the year 2016.

 Cotabato City-Kidapawan City (CK) with Midsayap Agri-industrial and Eco Tourism Corridor

 Is an Agri-industrial and Eco Tourism Corridor projected by the NEDA region 12, the primary growth node in this corridor is Cotabato City with Kidapawan City and Midsayap as intermediate urban centers.

-Cotabato City as the primary urban center in this corridor, serves as the institutional, financial and service center, also the center of public health with the existence of the Cotabato Regional and Medical Center, and the de facto capital of BARMM.
+Cotabato City, as the primary urban center in this corridor, serves as the institutional, financial and service center, also the center of public health with the existence of the Cotabato Regional and Medical Center, and the de facto capital of BARMM.
 The city is a special economic zone is expected to diversify its economic base and will facilitate the creation of more investment and job opportunities.

 Cotabato Province ranks first in the region in rice and rubber production, second in corn and produces organic coco sugar and delicious tropical fruits.
 It hosts processing plants for palm oil, sugar cane and rubber.
 The Mount Apo Geothermal Power plant in Kidapawan City generates 52 megawatts.

+The Gross Domestic Product of the Municipality (2022) is 19,303,298,841(PHP).